 Wildfires at Panthera Africa – We Urgently Need Your Support

-On 8 January 2026, a devastating wildfire destroyed large parts of Panthera Africa Big Cat Sanctuary in Stanford, Western Cape, South Africa.
-The damage to our facilities is extensive.
-Several big cat camps and key infrastructure have been destroyed, including our electrical fencing, leaving us heartbroken.
+On 8 January 2026, an uncontrollable wildfire swept through Panthera Africa Big Cat Sanctuary in Stanford, South Africa, causing extensive damage.
+Several big cat camps and critical infrastructure were destroyed, including electrical and perimeter fencing and multiple animal enclosures.

-Sadly, despite all our efforts, our beloved tiger, Rays, did not survive.
-The combination of massive smoke inhalation and the darting caused severe lung oedema and cardio-respiratory compromise.
-He went into a coma and passed away peacefully on Saturday, 10 January.
-There are no words to capture the grief we all feel.
+Tragically, despite every effort and having been moved to safety in time, our beloved tiger, Rays, did not survive.
+Smoke inhalation combined with the darting led to lung oedema and cardio-respiratory compromise.
+He fell into a coma and passed away peacefully on Saturday, 10 January.
+His loss has been deeply felt by our entire team and the local community.
+There are no words to capture the depth of our grief.

 Panthera Africa is an internationally recognized, award-winning, non-profit big cat sanctuary in the Western Cape, South Africa.
 Home to 30 rescued lions, tigers, leopards, caracals, servals and others, the sanctuary provides a lifelong, ethical haven free from breeding, trading, or interaction.